proyecto26/awesome-jsgames/README.md

 - [Backcountry](https://js13kgames.com/entries/backcountry) - Kill or be killed in this hack-and-shoot set in the Wild West!
 Use the mouse or tap the screen to control your avatar, and earn as much gold as you can from the sheriff's bounties.

 ### Strategy
+- [Ancient Beast](https://github.com/FreezingMoon/AncientBeast) - Match based eSport where players battle themselves by materializing and controling a squad of carefully selected creatures, each having unique stats and abilities.
+Master your beasts!
 - [Elematter](https://js13kgames.com/entries/elematter) - Elematter is a tower defense game based on the four elements: Earth, Water, Air and Fire.

 ### Virtual Reality